 Our office was a giant building in a rural office park that backed up against a regional airstrip.
 Our department, the media group of an aviation company, was a literal bolt-on to the main building.
 We had a separate entrance, not unlike a service entrance, and you could only reach us from the main building by traveling down a long and lonely linoleum floored hall—a hall perfect for turkey bowling, a sport we invented after being gifted frozen birds for Thanksgiving on year, but I’m getting ahead of myself.
 Let’s stick to my nervous first day.

-In a time without smartphones (or cell phones) and computers that took an eternity to boot but only a split-second to crash (and required many minutes to save files), the machinery hummed and the clock tick, tick, ticked.
+In a time without smartphones (or cell phones) and computers that took an eternity to boot but only a split-second to crash (and required many minutes to save files), the machinery hummed, and the clock tick, tick, ticked.
 Was this a pressure test to see if I could hack it?
 As it turned out, kinda.
-After an hour of stepping into this strange new existence, I was saved by my new boss, Rich.
+After an hour of stepping into this strange new existence, my new boss, Rich, saved me.
 It was time for our coffee break.
 “You don’t drink coffee?
 That’s fine.
 You’re still coming,” Rich explained.

 Roughly a dozen people started to emerge from darkrooms and cramped cubicles, all converging and departing.
 We strolled down that long corridor, en masse, a quarter-mile to the cafeteria.
 “Wow—our own cafeteria?!”
 I wondered.

 The team took seats around a large table and began a group banter.
-What I witnessed over the next exactly-ten minutes was like a cool wind gradually building from breeze to gust.
+Over the next exactly ten minutes, I witnessed what can only be described as a cool wind gradually building from breeze to gust.
 From how-are-yous and storytelling to jokes and jabs, to laughter and outward shows of respect.
 Clearly, these people had a shared experience and cared a great deal for one another.
 I was starting to reenter my body.

 The crew showed me the ropes.
 We sat, sipped coffee from our matching logoed mugs, and shared a bunch of laughs.
 Yes, I decided to try coffee with lots of cream and sugar.